arobavet/Microsoft365DSC/docs/docs/user-guide/cmdlets/Update-M365DSCAzureAdApplication.md

 NOTE:
-If consent cannot be given for whatever reason, make sure all these permissions are given Admin Consent by browsing to the App Registration in Azure AD > API Permissions and clicking the "Grant admin consent for <orgname>" button.
+If consent cannot be given for whatever reason, make sure all these permissions are given Admin Consent by browsing to the App Registration in Entra ID > API Permissions and clicking the "Grant admin consent for <orgname>" button.

 More information: